-Make sure you give your ears the best protection with our guide to the top electronic hearing protection available right now.
+Make sure you give your ears the ultimate in protection with our guide to the top electronic hearing protectors available right now.

 Protecting your hearing is an extremely important part of being a gun enthusiast and is an additional cost that you will simply have to make if you want to be able to enjoy your hobby without risking damage to your ears.